IntrinsicLabs/osgood/docs/Osgood-Worker-Files.md

 Osgood Worker Files are given a different set of globals than the application file.
-For example there is no `app` global available.
+For example, there is no `app` global available.

 Each worker file will run in a separate thread from the others, as well as a separate thread from the application file.
 This means that no global state can